shoui520/shoui520.github.io/docs/routine.md

 After you've looked up your amount just *watch* the rest with Japanese subs.

 If anything piques your interest, then feel free to look it up!

+**Q: When watching with Japanese subs, do I try to read everything on the screen?**

+A: No. I generally recommend looking up the number of words the dice decided and then just watch the rest of the episode without looking anything up or stopping to read anything, but you should focus on how the kana are pronounced etc.

+**Q: When I look up something, or need to read something, do I pause the video?**

+A: Yes!
+Pause the video when you need to look up!

+**Q: What is the point of the subtitles in a list?**

+A: You do it so you can do "raw reading practice".

+When the anime playing, you are doing half-reading half-listening.

+When you remove the audio part and just read the subtitles in a list, you are doing the equivalent of real reading!

+**Q: How many episodes should I read?**

+Read 1 until you've looked up the amount of dice decided words.

+**Q: Does the dice decide how many words I look up while watching the anime or while reading the subtitles in a list?**

+A: Hard question to answer.

+I'd just say [roll another 20 sided dice](https://www.google.com/search?q=roll+a+20+sided+dice) for when you read the anime.
+**Q: How many episodes should I read?**

+Focus on reading a single anime episode until you've looked up the amount of dice decided words.

+**Q: Do I have to change the anime I'm reading to the one I last watched?**

+No. I actually recommend reading the same one until you read the end.

+But you don't have to always use the same one if it no longer interests you.

 **Q: How can I expect to remember the words I look up?**